PRIVACY POLICY

 • Retention permitted under applicable law - We will continue to retain Personal Information where necessary to provide our services to you and the retention of such Personal Information is necessary for the purposes of pursuing our legitimate interests or where it is necessary for public interest purposes.

-We review our retention periods for Personal Information on a regular basis, and all data is retained in compliance with applicable data protection law.
+We review our retention periods for Personal Information on a regular basis, and all Personal Information is retained in compliance with applicable data protection law.
 We will only permanently retain certain basic Personal Information, for limited purposes.
 This is in relation to retaining basic contact details, to keep a record that you were a customer, in case you return in the future, or where you have asked us not to contact you again.

 Your Rights